 There’s no denying that the gig economy presents a world of opportunity for anyone looking to make money with odd jobs or part-time work.

 Now, I’m not sure what the future will hold.
 Will we see a mass consolidation of apps like TaskRabbit into an industry leader as weaker apps die out?
 Or, will all of these apps cease to exist in a matter of years as people look for more full-time opportunity?

 But, if the Uber and Lyft experience has taught us anything, I think that it’s that there is room for a few players in each gig economy niche.
 I also think that, while full-time employment is pretty sweet, the flexibility of the gig economy is also a significant perk that won’t disappear easily.

-Hopefully, apps like TaskRabbit stick around.
+Hopefully, websites like TaskRabbit stick around.
 I love the idea of apps that are a win-win for consumers and side hustlers, and it would be a shame if the on-demand job marketplace faded away.

 If you’re looking for some new side hustle ideas, I hope this list of apps like TaskRabbit have provided some inspiration.